jbrussell/academic-kickstart/content/photography/fieldwork/index.md

 date = 2018-10-30T00:00:00

 # Project summary to display on homepage.
-summary = "Fieldwork photos from Central Turkey to the South Pacific."
+summary = "Photos from adventures in the field."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`